Saturday, November 8, 2025

 What is laundry detergent?

 Some things we just don’t question.
-But when it comes to our laundry detergents, we absolutely should be asking questions.
+But when it comes to detergents, we absolutely should be asking questions.
 First of all, what is laundry detergent?
 And is it safe?

 According to clean laundry brand Kind Laundry, prior to the 1950s, most laundry detergents were made with soap — the same kind we deem safe enough to use on our bodies.
 Pure soap is made via saponification, a natural process involving lye and oils, sometimes animal fats — quite harmless overall, Kind Laundry says.
 “So what happened to the non-toxic laundry detergents?
 War.
 During the war these fats and oils became required elsewhere, leading to the creation of synthetic alternatives,” the company says on its website.
 “These synthetic laundry detergents derived from petrochemicals leapt ahead in popularity.
 Since then the chemicals lurking in your laundry detergents have only gotten more complex, dangerous and toxic.”